-Output structure containing graph theoretic properties for each participant
+Output structure containing graph theoretic properties for each participant -Properties for fully-connected networks are contained in out.fullmat_graph_meas, and for thresholded networks in out.AUC_thrmat_graph_meas.

-- -Properties for fully-connected networks are contained in out.fullmat_graph_meas, and for thresholded networks in out.AUC_thrmat_graph_meas. - -For thresholded matrices, for each property field there is a corresponding field with 'numvalsAUC' appended that indicates the number of values used in computing that particular AUC, allowing the user to determine whether this varies with variables of interest (which might introduce bias) -If the user specified that AUC should also be computed for only connected networks, the fields corresponding to these values will have 'nodiscon' appended - -The output structure contains other useful values including the modularity structure (mod_grps) and other values used in processing (serving as a logfile)

-Stage 4 - Running GLM with Permutation-Based Significance:

-This stage calculates GLMs with the graph properties computed in Stage 3 as DVs.
-The user selects IVs and contrasts/F-tests of these IVs ('contrasts' is used loosely here to include something like [o o 1], which would test the significance of the third IV; i.e., contrasts do not have to sum to o).
+-For thresholded matrices, for each property field there is a corresponding field with 'numvalsAUC' appended that indicates the number of values used in computing that particular AUC, allowing the user to determine whether this varies with variables of interest (which might introduce bias) -If the user specified that AUC should also be computed for only connected networks, the fields corresponding to these values will have 'nodiscon' appended -The output structure contains other useful values including the modularity structure (mod_grps) and other values used in processing (serving as a logfile) GTC runpermanalyses_GUI Structure with Graph Property Data Set Output Filename Set Output Name Solo Number of Permutations Veight Directions to Analyze \$ Test ALL Nodes Binary Node Selection Matrix OR Select Nodes Test ALL Edges Binary Edge Selection Matrix OR Select Edges Correct for Multiple Comparisons Properties for Fully Connected Matrices Properties for Thresholded Matrices Contrasts/F-Tests 1 2 3 4 Stage 4 - Running GLM with Permutation-Based Significance: This stage calculates GLMs with the graph properties computed in Stage 3 as DVs.
+The user selects IVs and contrasts/F-tests of these IVs ('contrasts' is used loosely here to include something like [0 0 1], which would test the significance of the third IV; i.e., contrasts do not have to sum to 0).
 Continuous & categorical between-participant predictors and a categorical within-participant predictor are accepted.

-Testing a single predictor or a contrast between predictors:

-First, define the design matrix and leave the 'Contrasts' drop-down menu on 'Contrasts'.
+Testing a single predictor or a contrast between predictors: First, define the design matrix and leave the 'Contrasts' drop-down menu on 'Contrasts'.
 Next, specify the desired # of contrasts in the box (then hit return or select somewhere else in the GUI).
 This will create a matrix in the bottom left with a column for each predictor and a row for each contrast.
 Enter the desired weights for each contrast in the appropriate rows.
 Testing a between-participant factor:

 If the factor has only two levels, it should be treated as a single predictor (see above).
 For more than two levels, first define the design matrix.
 The factor must be specified in the design matrix by q-1 dummy coded variables (q=#of levels), which can be created in MATLAB using dummyvar (Note: this will create q predictors, so only use the first q-1).
 Next, select 'F-tests' from the 'Contrasts' drop-down menu.
 Next, specify the desired # of F-tests in the box, and enter a 1 in the column associated with each of the dummy coded variables.
 Testing a within-participant factor: